TBE Foundation History

 The Temple Beth-El Foundation is classified by the IRS as a Tax Exempt Supporting Organization.
 A supporting organization operates exclusively to support and be responsive to their supported nonprofit entity (TBE).

 The TBE Foundation makes an annual allocation to TBE to support special programs, employee salaries, and operational expenses.
 The amount of this allocation is determined annually based on the amount of the Temple’s request, the value of the Foundation’s assets and the projected return on those assets (including interest, dividends and capital appreciation).
-The Foundation allocated over $120,000 to the Temple for fiscal year 2017.
-In addition to this allocation, the Temple will also receive special allocations for building maintenance and programming, based on special requests of the TBE’s Board of Directors.
+With the expertise of investment management company Synovus Trust Co., the Foundation’s assets have enabled a generous allocation to Temple Beth-El each year.
+For fiscal year 2020, the Foundation’s allocation is $166,616.